Deploy: Co-op Cloud

 Optional: Enable transcription

-Add the transcription overlay to your app config:
+Add the transcription overlay (requires 4 GB+ RAM):

 abra app config hotline.example.com